Family Matters: Syndication

 On September 29, 2017, Family Matters became available for streaming on Hulu.
 In the UK it aired on Sky One whilst Perfect Strangers aired on BBC One.

 Reruns of the series aired on Cartoon Network's ACME Night block in 2021.

 TruTV began airing reruns in 2023 as part of their "Comfort Food" block.

 On October 1, 2021, Family Matters began streaming on HBO Max after its streaming rights expired from Hulu, but has since returned to the Hulu platform.
 The series was removed on HBO Max in September 2025.

+As of 2026, BET currently airs reruns on weekend mornings and sporadically on weekday afternoons.

 International airings

 In France, it aired as La Vie de famille (Family Life) as part of the show Club Dorothée on January 1, 1995, and on RTL9 (from August 28, 1995), France 2 & M6 (from June 1, 2000).

 In Germany, it premiered as Alle unter einem Dach (All under one roof) on ProSieben between September 4, 1995 and December 8, 1998.

 In Italy, it aired as Otto sotto un tetto (Eight under one roof) on Canale 5, Italia 1 in 1992, with subsequent airings on Fox Retro & Sky Atlantic.

 In Croatia, the show aired as Pod istim krovom (Under the Same Roof) starting in September 2005 on RTL, and later on its sister channels RTL 2 and RTL Kockica.

 In Spain it was known as "Cosas de Casa" (Home Things), broadcast on Antena 3 during the 90s, and is one of the most remembered dubbings.

 When Jaleel White participated in the program "Sorpresa Sorpresa" (Surprise Surprise) he praised Pilar Coronado for her way of giving voice to Urkel.

 In Israel it was called אריזה משפחתית (Family Packaging) on Arutz HaYeladim.